Health Library

 Needle aspiration is the most common method of taking an abdominal wall fat pad biopsy.

 The health care provider cleans the skin on your belly area.
-Numbing medicine will be applied on the area.
+Numbing medicine will be applied on or injected into the area.
 A needle is placed through the skin and into the fat pad under the skin.
 A small piece of the fat pad is removed with the needle.
 It is sent to a laboratory for analysis.

 How to Prepare for the Test